ovis-hpc/readthedocs/docs/source/ldms-streams.rst

 * If you are publishing to a local streams daemon (compute or login nodes) to collect the Darshan data then please compare the generated csv file to the one shown below in this section.

-* If you are publishing to a system daemon that aggregates the data and stores to a Scalable Object Store (SOS), please skip this section and go to `sos-quickstart`_ for more information about viewing and accessing data from this database.
+* If you are publishing to a system daemon that aggregates the data and stores to a Scalable Object Store (SOS), please skip this section and go to the `SOS Quickstart Guide <sos-quickstart.rst>`_ for more information about viewing and accessing data from this database.

 LDMS Log File
 /////////////